 Install the termination panel in the cabinet as described below:

+804.11.A.
 NEMA Cabinet.
 Utilize a termination panel listed on the TAP.
 Attach termination panel to the inside wall of the cabinet.

+804.11.B.
 Caltrans Signal Cabinet (332, 336).
 Utilize a 19-inch rack mount termination panel listed on the TAP

+804.11.C.
 Caltrans (334) or AASHTO/ITE/NEMA ITS Cabinet.
 Utilize a 19-inch rack mount termination panel listed on the TAP for Cabinet use.

 Mount the termination panel per the ITS Standard Construction Drawings.